Anabaptist theology: Footwashing

-Many Anabaptist communities, with the Hutterites being a notable exception, practice footwashing in obedience of Jesus' command in for those who follow him "to wash one another's feet".
-After the death of the apostles or the end of the Apostolic Age, the practice was continued.

-Mennonite theologian J. C. Wenger stated that “There is no exegetical consideration against the observance of feet washing, for example, which would not also bear against the observance of baptism.”
+Many Anabaptist communities, with the Hutterites being a notable exception, practice footwashing in obedience of Jesus' command in for those who follow him to wash one another's feet.
+After the death of the apostles or the end of the Apostolic Age, the practice was continued by the early church.
+Mennonite theologian J. C. Wenger stated that there are no valid exegetical considerations against observing feet washing that wouldn't also apply to baptism.